ecesatilmis/task/task/README.md

 # Baryonic Space Backend Engineer Task

-A real-time and retrospective monitoring system for time-series built with Dockerized microservices.
-The system fetches real-time data streaming via pub/sub (Redis), stores it in PostgreSQL, and broadcasts updates to a frontend via Centrifugo, query API for historical data access.
-Metrics are collected using Vector.dev for observability.
+This project implements a real-time and retrospective monitoring system for time-series built with Dockerized microservices.
+The system simulates stock price streams, stores them for historical analysis, and broadcasts live updates to clients.

+The entire project is Dockerized and can be launched with a single command.

 ## Architecture